exelix11/SysDVR/readme.md

 UsbStream video mpv ./mpv audio mpv ./mpv : Plays video and audio via mpv (path has to be specified twice) UsbStream video tcp 1337 audio file C:/audio.raw : Streams video over port 1337 while saving audio to disk
 ```
+Note that on windows you should use the mpv.com file and not mpv.exe, omitting the extension will automatically use the right one
 Launching UsbStream without any parameter will display more options and examples.\
 To connect to the tcp streams you can use: `mpv tcp://localhost:<video port> --no-correct-pts --fps=30 ` for video and `mpv tcp://localhost:<audio port> --no-video --demuxer=rawaudio --demuxer-rawaudio-rate=48000` for audio
 ## Tips